hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 </figure>
 </center>

 Nowadays, this can all be done on a smartphone.
+But big budget, expensive productions with large crews still make movies—and, now, also, many expensive TV shows as well.

 **Recorded music**